 - I’m also a big fan of BBQ sauce.

-How to Make Onion Rings
+How to Make Beer Battered Onion Rings

-- In a large bowl combine half of the flour with the seasonings and baking soda.
-Baking soda is a leavening agent and will create small little air bubbles so the batter stays light and fluffy instead of heavy.
-Slowly whisk your beer of choice and egg with the dry ingredients and chill least 15 minutes.
+- Add beer and egg.
+Slowly whisk your beer of choice and egg with the dry ingredients and chills.
 Cold batter works best and this also gives the baking soda time to settle and activate.

-- Fill a large heavy frying pan or pot with 2-3 inches of oil. would suggest making sure you use a pot without high of sides or cast iron skillet.
-A large pot with high sides can create a steaming effect, preventing your Beer Battered Onion Rings from getting nice and crispy.
+- Add oil to pan.
+Fill a large heavy frying pan or pot with 2-3 inches of oil.
+A large pot with high sides can create a steaming effect, preventing your onion rings from getting nice and crispy.

-Like any fried food, these are best enjoyed fresh.
-If you do have leftovers, consider reheating them using a quick, flash-fry method or in a warm oven.
+Consider reheating them using a quick, flash-fry method or in a warm oven.
 I do not suggest microwaving them, they will become rubbery and limp.

 Cooked onion rings can be frozen.
 Wait for them to fully cool before packaging and to reheat, throw them back into hot oil while still frozen.